Whapps/best-practices/perl-style/README.md

 ```

 ### Check the existence of linked objects before referencing them
-If the object does not exist, referencing one of it's linked objects will blow up.
-Check it's existence first.
+If the object does not exist, referencing one of its linked objects will blow up.
+Check the existence of the linked objects first.
 ```perl
 // bad
 my $registry = $self->_manager('Registry')->get_objects( ... );